Colouring Your Hair While Pregnant

 To read more about colouring your hair when pregnant, you can visit these links;

 *IMPORTANT NOTE* Although this post is regarding hair colours, I want to recommend to steer clear of perms or chemical straightening while pregnant.
-These chemicals are very strong, and can be harmful.Source URL: http://makeupjunkee.blogspot.com/2012/01/colouring-your-hair-while-pregnant.html
+These chemicals are very strong, and can be harmful.Source URL: https://makeupjunkee.blogspot.com/2012/01/colouring-your-hair-while-pregnant.html

 Visit Makeup Junkie for Daily Updated Makeup Junkie Collection